TimothyStiles/sponsors/tiers.md

 ## The Prestige <!---$4999 -->

 You want people to know you support my projects in a big way.
 You believe in the future of synthethic biology and you believe that that future relies on the kind of cutting edge, community minded software that open source provides.
+For all of your support, from the deepest of my heart, thank you.

 ### Perks